01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 08 – Afghans are given two weeks to hand in their televisions as the Taliban continue to enforce their strict, oppressive regime banning every aspect of ‘modern’ life.

-31 – The spacecraft Lunar Prospector, which has been orbiting the moon, is deliberately crashed into the polar ice cap in an effort to find water under the lunar surface.
+31 – The spaceship Lunar Prospector, which has been orbiting the moon, is deliberately crashed into the polar ice cap in an effort to find water under the lunar surface.
 None is discovered.

 15 – In Omagh, Northern Ireland, 29 people die and over 200 are injured when a massive car bomb explodes in the town centre.
 A breakaway republican group calling themselves ‘the Real IRA’ has planned and executed the attack.